Yuqing-Liao/reproduce-campus3d/README.md

 # Campus3D

 ## Introduction
 The repository contains the re-implementation of this [ACM MM 2020 Paper](https://3d.dataset.site) based on the [repository](https://github.com/shinke-li/Campus3D/).
-It also presents the reproduced results of the supported paper with trained models in MODEL ZOO.
+It also presents the reproduced results of the supported paper with trained models in **MODEL ZOO**.
 The reduced version of Campus3D dataset can be donwloaded from the [official website](https://3d.dataset.site) or the [alternative](https://3d.nus.app).

 ## Installation
 The whole package can be downloaded by the following command.